 Effects on Mental Health

-Substance abuse and mental health disorders often go together.
-There is a downward spiral here because substance abuse can cause mental health problems like depression and anxiety — and then people turn to substances to try to mask the emotional pain caused by these issues.
+Substance abuse and mental health disorders often occur together, in what’s called a “co-occurring disorder.”
+There is a downward spiral here, because substance abuse can cause mental health problems like depression and anxiety — and people return to substances to try to mask the emotional pain caused by mental illness.
 Exercise is a way you can break this cycle and start repairing the damage.
 Exercise reduces symptoms of a range of disorders, including depression, stress, anxiety, and negative moods.

 What Form of Exercise Is Best?

 Once you can manage around 150 minutes of brisk walking each week, you can try stepping up to light jogging, cycling, rowing, or weight training.
 Sports are also fantastic forms of exercise for people in recovery.
-Research shows that participation in sports reduces the risk of substance use — as well as the effect of the exercise, this is also probably due to the social relationships and feeling of belonging that sports can provide.
-Remember to eat a healthy diet and insure you take plenty of time to relax so that you can recover from your exercise program.
+Research shows that participation in sports reduces the risk of substance use.
+This reduction is probably due to the social relationships and belonging that sports can provide, alongside the exercise’s physical effect.
+Remember to eat a healthy diet and insure you take plenty of relaxation, so that you can recover from your exercise and not feel burned out.

 Of course, the difficult part of the exercise “pill” is the exercise itself.
 Most people find that getting started is the hardest part.
 But if you start with a simple walking routine and build up from there, you’ll be up and running in no time— literally!